neph1/finetrainers-ui/README.md

 Doesn't contain cogvideox-factory.
 You must download it and get it running separately.

+I try to keep main stable, but if it fails, step back one version and try that.

 ![Screenshot from 2024-12-30 07-56-37](https://github.com/user-attachments/assets/91b947db-1e50-42e0-8d12-28b436bf837d)

+v0.6.0: Collapsible categories for settings

 v0.4.0: Saving log to output folder